sql-js/sql.js/README.md

 // Run a query in which the function is used db.run("INSERT INTO hello VALUES (add_js(7, 3), add_js('Hello ', 'world'));"); // Inserts 10 and 'Hello world'

-// You can create aggregation functions, by passing a name and three functions
+// You can create custom aggregation functions, by passing a name, an initial
-// to `db.create_aggregate`:
+// value, and two functions to `db.create_aggregate`:
 //
-// - an init function.
-This function receives no arguments and will be called
-//   when the aggregate begins.
-Returns a state object that will be passed to the
-//   other two functions if you need to track state.
 // - a step function.
 This function receives as a first argument the state
 //   object created in init, as well as the values received in the step.
 It
-//   will be called on every value to be aggregated.
-Does not return anything.
+//   will be called on every value to be aggregated, and its return value
+//   will be used as the state for the next iteration.
 // - a finalizer.
 This function receives one argument, the state object, and
-//   returns the final value of the aggregate
+//   returns the final value of the aggregate.
+It can be omitted, in which case
+//   the value of the `state` variable will be used.
 //
 // Here is an example aggregation function, `json_agg`, which will collect all
 // input values and return them as a JSON array: db.create_aggregate(
   "json_agg",
-  function() {
-    // This is the init function, which returns a state object: return {
-      values: []
-    };
-  },
-  function(state, val) {
-    // This is the step function, which will store each value it receives in
-    // the values array of the state object state.values.push(val);
-  },
+  [],
-  function(state) {
+  {
-    // This is the finalize function, which converts the received values from
-    // the state object into a JSON array and returns that return JSON.stringify(state.values);
+    step: (state, val) => state.push(val),
+    finalize: (state) => JSON.stringify(state),
   }
 );